 When are the opening times?

-We will be open to the general public from 17:00 to 23:00 on Thursday, and 12:00 to 23:00 on the Friday and Saturday sessions.
-CAMRA members and invited guests will be able to get into the festival from 14:00 on Thursday.
+Sessions will be detailled nearer the time, however last year we will be opened to the general public from 17:00 to 23:00 on Thursday, and 12:00 to 23:00 on the Friday and Saturday sessions.
+CAMRA members and invited guests were able to get into the festival from 14:00 on Thursday.

 Why do I have to pay to get in?